timothy-tsang/ViolinPitchCorrectionTuner/README.md

-# ViolinPitchCorrectionTuner
+# Violin-Pitch-Corrector
-Corrects the pitch of any note that a violin produces through a Teensy microprocessor, various PCB hardware synthesizer components, and Arduino software
+takes the frequency of a violin note and tells you the closest note you hit to it, utilizes teensy microcontroller and uses a transducer microphone attached to the violin as an input.